yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

 To run the examples, you need to create a single- or multi-node universe.

-For testing and learning YugabyteDB on your computer, use the [yugabyted](../reference/configuration/yugabyted/) management utility to create and manage universes.
+For testing and learning YugabyteDB on your computer, use the [yugabyted](../reference/configuration/yugabyted/) utility to create and manage universes.

 {{< tabpane text=true >}}